-- The settings on the router.
+- The software settings in the router.
 Your connection is not a DSL connection and there are no credentials needed (see settings).

 List of routers that work in our network

 We are not allowed to recommend a specific router, but we have made a selection from the routers we have helped you with since 2019.
-Everything marked “nein” in the table is not a router and does not work on our network.
-Everything marked “ja” in the table is a router and works.
+Everything marked “🚫” in the table is not a router and does not work on our network.
+Everything marked “✔️” in the table is a wireless router and works.

 If you have a router that is not on the list, please contact us (subject: Creating a WiFi) and we will add it to the list.

-In front you have to know that the connection in the rooms is an Ethernet connection and not like in most households DSL.
+First you have to know that the connection in the room is an Ethernet connection and not like in most households DSL.

 Afterwards you should change the password for your router and your network key.
 If you want you can also change your network name (SSID.)

-If you have trouble with one of the steps you can come to our consultation hour and we configure your router together.
+If you have trouble with one of the steps, we configure your router together.